 The Council, the Cabinet and the Policy Development Group may from time to time establish working parties or advisory bodies which include in their membership councillors and/or officers and/or representatives from partner organisations or the local community.
 To the extent permissible by law, these are not constituted as boards or committees and are not authorised to make decisions on behalf of the Council.
 A list of such bodies is maintained by the Head of Legal and Support Services.
-This page is intentionally left blank

-SECTION 7 - SCHEME OF DELEGATION TO STAFF -COUNCIL AND EXECUTIVE FUNCTIONS
+SECTION 7 - SCHEME OF DELEGATION TO STAFF - COUNCIL AND EXECUTIVE FUNCTIONS